diev/diev.github.io/en/resume/index.md

 ## Volunteer Experience

-### Member of the haiku society.
+* Member of the haiku society, since 2002
-Since 2002

   > Writing haiku and tanka in Japanese traditions, participation in the drafting of renga and haiga, international translating, consulting services for beginners, participation in juries.